[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 Recipient: László, Philip Alexius de (1869 - 1937)

-Letter from Sir Frank William Brangwyn to thank de László for his congratulations, presumably in connection with a recently exhibited work
+Frank William Brangwyn thanks de László for his congratulations, likely regarding a recently exhibited work.

 • Letters 1900-1915 Private, 003-0049